Here are some more verbs that are usually followed by the gerund

 And here are some more verbs followed by ‘to’ and the infinitive.

-- would prefer*: I’d prefer to do it / I’d prefer him to do it.
+- would love*: I’d love to come / I’d love him to come.

 *We can use an object before the infinitive with these verbs.